 Each year the AFMA Commission decides on the allowable catch using information provided by the fishery manager, industry members and scientists.
 The Tropical Tuna Resource Assessment Group and the Tropical Tuna Management Advisory Committee recommend to the AFMA Commission what they think the allowable catch should be each season.

 A number of sources are used to determine the quota figure.
-For example, the Australian Tuna and Billfish Fishery Harvest Strategy looks at the catch and effort data in the fishery, environmental aspects, stock assessments for the main targeted species in the fishery and other available scientific information.
+These include harvest strategies and species indicators such as catch and effort data in the fishery, environmental aspects, stock assessments for the main targeted species in the fishery and other available scientific information.

 The total allowable commercial catch for each target species in this fishery is based on the largest amount of catch of a species that can be taken out of the ocean each year without causing a decline in the species survival over time (also known as maximum sustainable yield).